Minoru Terada

 Minoru Terada (寺田 稔, Terada Minoru) is a Japanese politician who served as the Minister for Internal Affairs and Communications from August until November 2022.
 A member of the Liberal Democratic Party, he also serves in the House of Representatives and was Special Advisor to Prime Minister Fumio Kishida from December 2021 to August 2022.

+Early life

-A native of Hiroshima, Hiroshima and graduate of the University of Tokyo (Alma mater, Faculty of Law), Terada joined the Ministry of Finance in 1980, attending Harvard University in United States while in the ministry, in 1982.
+Terada is a native of Hiroshima, Hiroshima and graduated from the University of Tokyo (Alma mater, Faculty of Law).
+He joined the Ministry of Finance in 1980, attending Harvard University in United States in 1982, while in the ministry.

+Political career

-Terada's wife Keiko is a granddaughter of Hayato Ikeda, former Prime minister of Japan.
-He was elected for the first time in 2004, when he left the ministry after the death of his uncle and former Foreign Minister Yukihiko Ikeda.
+Terada was elected to the House of Representatives for the first time in 2004, having left the ministry after the death of his uncle and former Foreign Minister Yukihiko Ikeda.